Water conflicts between Malaysia and Singapore

-Both Singapore and Malaysia have a conflict over water supplies ever since Singapore was separated from Malaysia in 1965.
+Singapore and Malaysia have a history of conflicts over water supplies ever since Singapore was separated from Malaysia in 1965.

 In 1910, the municipal leadership of Singapore and Sultan Ibrahim of the state and territories of Johor in neighbouring Malaya signed an agreement that allowed Singapore to rent land in Johor and use its water for free.
 This was to ensure sufficient water supply in the rapidly modernising colonial city of Singapore during the 1900s.

 The Municipal Water Department of Singapore, under David J. Murnane, began importing raw water from Gunong Pulai in 1927 and filtered water on 31 December 1929.
-Since then, several water agreements had been signed between two countries.
+Since then, several water agreements have been signed between the two countries.

 History

 The 1927 Agreement

 The first water agreement was signed between Sultan Ibrahim II the Sultan of Johor and the Municipal Commissioners of the Town of Singapore on 5 December 1927, under the Legislative Council of the Straits Settlements.
 It is no longer in force.
 Singapore was allowed to rent 8.5 km^{2} of land in Gunong Pulai in the Malaysian state of Johor for supplying raw water, for the price of 30 sen per 4,047 sqm as annual rental fees but the cost of water was zero.
 An additional 64.7 km^{2} of land in Johor was set aside for possible further use, with additional fees.
 For its part, Johor could have 3,637 cubic metres daily of treated water from Singapore at a rate of 25 sen per 4.55 cu m, with a provision for an increase after 1929.